A DREAM OF PASTURES

 Role: Artist, Fabricator

 A Dream of Pastures is an interactive mechanical sculpture and light projection.
-A large machine, built around six powerful lightbulbs and a system of rotating apertures, projects the familiar an image of Eadweard Muybridge’s horse studies on a large wall in the exhibition space.
+A large machine, built around six powerful lightbulbs and a system of rotating apertures, projects the familiar image of Eadweard Muybridge’s horse studies on a large wall in the exhibition space.
 Just in front of the wood and brass projection machine, a stationary bicycle invites investigation from the viewer.

 The project was first exhibited as part of the City of Toronto’s 2008 Nuit Blanche Festival, and later exhibited in the Corcoran Gallery's Muybridge retrospective.
 A Dream of Pastures was the first collaboration between Brad Hindson and Mitchell F Chan.